At the end of July, Governor Inslee increased the restrictions on Phase 3 counties in the

-phased approach to social gatherings of no more than 10 people, with additional restrictions to businesses, family entertainment centers, weddings and funerals.
+"Safe Start" phased approach (click here) to social gatherings of no more than 10 people, with additional restrictions to businesses, family entertainment centers, weddings and funerals.

-Current Guidance and safety criteria for reopening can be found on the "COVID-19 Reopening Guidance" webpage.
+Current guidance and safety criteria for reopening can be found on the "COVID-19 Reopening Guidance" webpage (click here).

 Avoid non-essential travel to reduce the risk of further COVID-19 spread.
 If you must travel, research your destination before departure to assess COVID-19 exposure risk and plan for appropriate precautions.
-See the table below to review key metrics used to determine county readiness to move between phases.
-This image has been pulled directly from the WA State Phase and Risk Assessment Dashboard and will be updated periodically.
-Please click the image below to access most up-to-date data available on the source webpage.
+See the WA State Phase and Risk Assessment Dashboard (click here) to review key metrics used to determine county readiness to move between phases.

-The majority of the confirmed COVID-19 positive cases in Island County have recovered or are recovering at home.
+The majority of confirmed COVID-19 positive cases in Island County have recovered or are recovering at home.
 A small number have been hospitalized.
-Of those hospitalized, some have recovered, some are still in the hospital, and a few have resulted in fatalities.
 Not everyone who is infected with COVID-19 have symptoms or are tested.
 Most individuals who are infected have few or mild symptoms.
+Following individual case investigations, case counts may shift due to reassignment to other counties.
+Island County COVID-19 data includes those individuals in the Navy with Island County residency.

 Island County is currently in Phase III of Governor Inslee's Safe Start reopening plan.
 Guidance and safety criteria for reopening can be found on the "Safe Start" webpage.